Addiction Counselor Student and Professional Resources for Underrepresented Groups

 National Association of Counties Opioid Treatment in Incarcerated Populations

-Jail systems across the country are primarily managed by counties, so it makes good sense that NACO is a leader in delivering resources for combating opioid use disorder in incarcerated populations.
-Medication-assisted treatment modalities as well as advocacy support are available here to help you get effective programs off the ground in your community jails.
+Counties primarily manage jail systems across the country, so it makes good sense that NACO is a leader in delivering resources for combating opioid use disorder in incarcerated populations.
+Medication-assisted treatment modalities, as well as advocacy support, are available here to help you get effective programs off the ground in your community jails.

 Resources for Unhoused Individuals With Substance Use Disorders

-A 2023 survey by the United States Conference of Mayors found that more than 38 percent of unhoused people are alcohol dependent, and another quarter use other harmful and addictive substances.
+A 2023 survey by the United States Conference of Mayors found that up to 38% of people experiencing homelessness have alcohol use disorder, depending on the population studied, and another quarter use other harmful and addictive substances.

 Yet this is also a population with the least access to resources for overcoming addiction.
-Substance use disorder and homelessness can become an endless feedback loop… the drugs disconnect people from the basic skills required to self-sustain, while at the same time providing the only escape from the misery of life on the streets.
+Substance use disorder and homelessness can become an endless feedback loop.
+The drugs disconnect people from the basic skills required to sustain themselves, while at the same time providing the only escape from the misery of life on the streets.
 In fact, in the same survey, almost 70 percent of cities pointed to substance abuse as one of the primary factors in their homelessness issues.

 That makes helping unhoused individuals with substance use disorders particularly difficult.
-And that means these resources are particularly useful.
+And that means these resources are handy.

 SAMHSA Treatment for Individuals Experiencing Homelessness

 The TIEH program is designed to expand access to mental health and substance use disorder treatment through strategic grants.
-Money is the ultimate resource for delivering evidence-based treatment, peer support, and other supportive services, so this is a great program for your organization to tap into if the unhoused population is your target.
+Money is the ultimate resource for delivering evidence-based treatment, peer support, and other supportive services, so this is an excellent program for your organization to tap into if the unhoused population is your target.

 SSI/SSDI Outreach, Access, and Recovery

-SOAR is also run by SAMHSA but it’s designed to help individuals experiencing homelessness tap into other federal benefits to support their recovery.
-This site offers a free online course for case managers and resource library to cover questions about paperwork, funding, and the appeals process for accessing SSI and SSDI resources key to this vulnerable population.
+SAMHSA also operates SOAR, which is designed to help individuals experiencing homelessness access other federal benefits to support their recovery.
+This site offers a free online course and a resource library to address questions about paperwork, funding, and the appeals process for accessing SSI and SSDI resources, which are key to this vulnerable population.

 United States Department of Housing and Urban Development (HUD) Continuum of Care

-HUD’s Continuum of Care resource page offers quick, one-stop-shopping to finding homeless care, affordable housing options, and special needs housing options in any state, city, or town in America.
+HUD’s Continuum of Care resource page provides a quick, one-stop shopping experience for finding homeless care, affordable housing options, and special needs housing in any state, city, or town in America.
 When you need to know the closest official resources for getting your client some stability in their lives to get them out of the orbit of drugs, this should be your first stop.

 The National Association of Free & Charitable Clinics (NAFC)